NuttakitDW/thunder-portal/README.md

    - **No Reuse**: Each secret can only be used once via `MerkleStorageInvalidator`

 3. **Dual Escrow System**
-   - **Ethereum Side**: Deploys new EscrowSrc/EscrowDst proxy for each order
+   - **Ethereum Side**: Deploys ONE EscrowSrc/EscrowDst proxy per order
+     - Single escrow manages all 100 chunks
+     - Merkle root stored in escrow validates each partial fill
    - **Bitcoin Side**: Creates HTLCs with presigned transactions
-   - Both escrows use the same cryptographic hash
+   - Both escrows use the same cryptographic hash (merkle root)
    - Atomic execution guaranteed by shared secret
    - **Per-Order Isolation**: Each swap gets dedicated escrow contracts